 Installing the Plugin

-The S3 storage engine is currently alpha maturity, so will not load by default on a stable release of the server due to the default value of the plugin_maturity variable.
+On earlier releases, when it was alpha maturity, it will not load by default on a stable release of the server due to the default value of the plugin_maturity variable.
 Set to

 alpha (or below) in your config file to permit installation of the plugin:

 INSTALL SONAME 'ha_s3';

 If the library is not available, for example:

 INSTALL SONAME 'ha_s3'; ERROR 1126 (HY000): Can't open shared library '/var/lib/mysql/lib64/mysql/plugin/ha_s3.so' (errno: 13, cannot open shared object file: No such file or directory)

 you may need to install a separate package for the S3 storage engine, for example:

 To move data from an existing table to S3, one can run: